themepark-dev/theme.park/CSS/addons/organizr/README.md

 ```

-Replace the variables if you have a dark background.
+### Replace the variables if you have a dark background.

-  Light colors for dark backgrounds.
+* Light blur colors for dark backgrounds.

 ```css
     --div-background-color-10: rgba(255, 255, 255, 0.1);